Sudz/saml-za-solutions/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Hosting off GitHub

+To host this project off GitHub, use the following link: [Preview](https://preview--saml-za-solutions.lovable.app/)